shruthi-thallapally/Smart-Vitals/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![advertising_period](screenshots/assignment5/advertising_period.png)

-2. What is the average current between advertisements (Don't measure an interval with a LETIMER UF event)?
+2. What is the average current between advertisements - i.e. when the MCU is sleeping in EM2.
+(Don't measure an interval with a LETIMER UF event)?
    Answer:
    <br>Screenshot:
    ![avg_current_between_advertisements](screenshots/assignment5/avg_current_between_advertisements.png)